Bagna Cauda - A Warm Autumnal Dip from Piedmont, Italy

 - 9

 Set the garlic aside and proceed with desalinating the anchovies: place the anchovies in a bowl and cover them with cold water, let them soak for 2-3 hours, changing the water frequently to remove the salt.
 Perform this operation very gently to prevent the anchovies from falling apart.
-When the anchovies have softened, drain them, cut them in half,
+When the anchovies have softened, drain them, cut them in half, remove the entrails with the central bone, and rinse them under running water.

 - 10